alabou/NMOS-MatroxOnly/NMOS With USB.md

 A Sender SHOULD provide a [`urn:x-matrox:cap:transport:usb_class`](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md#usb_class) capability to indicate the USB classes (integers in the range 0 to 255) that are supported by the Sender.
 See [USB][https://www.usb.org] for class codes definitions.

 A USB Sender is a TCP/IP server.
 A USB Sender accept connections from connecting USB Receivers.
-The underlying protocol used by the `urn:x-nmos:transport:usb` transport is TCP, optionally using the MPTCP (multi-patsh TCP) scheme for redundancy.
+The underlying protocol used by the `urn:x-nmos:transport:usb` transport is TCP, optionally using the MPTCP (multi-paths TCP) protocol for redundancy.

 An example Sender resource is provided in the [Examples](https://github.com/alabou/NMOS-MatroxOnly/tree/main/examples).